swade1987/flux2-sops-template/README.md

 - Commits must be signed with [Developer Certificate of Origin (DCO)](https://developercertificate.org/)
     - Automated with GitHub App ([DCO](https://github.com/apps/dco))

+## Production Environments
+While this template uses `age` for encryption, for production environments we recommend transitioning to AWS KMS.

+We've provided a detailed guide on how to adapt this template for production use with AWS KMS, [here](docs/production-usage.md).

 ## Directory Structure

 ```